Building Catspense - From Idea to Architecture

 - Tamagui for the design system (planning mobile later)

-- TypeScript throughout (non-negotiable for me)
+- TypeScript throughout

 - Tailwind CSS for utility-first styling